KyleRobins/Javascript/00.Intro-to-js/Console.md

-# Exploring the Power of the Console in JavaScript
+# Exploring the Power of the Console in JavaScript.

 When it comes to debugging and understanding what's happening behind the scenes in your JavaScript code, the `console` object is your best friend.
 In this guide, we'll dive into some of the essential features of `console.log` and how it can help you become a more effective developer.